Brensley/WVD-CI-CD/README.md

 ```

 Refer to `crossplane-bcp/README.md` for detailed instructions on deploying the BCP and JCP using Crossplane.
 The original blog post on automating WVD with Azure DevOps can be found [here](https://bit.ly/2Qj8kfe).

+## Running the Pipeline

+The `.gitlab-ci.yml` pipeline builds and then deploys the Crossplane configuration directly from the generated `.xpkg` files.
+To run it end-to-end:

+1. Provide a `KUBECONFIG_DATA` variable in GitLab CI containing credentials for the target Kubernetes cluster.
+2. Trigger the pipeline.
+After the build stage completes, the `deploy_bcp`, `deploy_jcp`, and `apply_clusterclaim` jobs install each package using `kubectl crossplane install` and then apply the `ClusterClaim` manifest.
+   Edit `crossplane-bcp/clusters/jcp/clusterclaim.yaml` if your environment requires different region, Kubernetes version, or node sizing before running the pipeline.